The Clyde Hotel (Albuquerque): Architecture

 The Hyatt Regency is 256 ft tall and has 20 stories, making it New Mexico's second tallest building by both height and floor count.
 The tower, roughly square in plan with angular projections, is situated at the north end of the block and originally contained 395 hotel rooms.
 However, after a 2022 renovation, the hotel contains 392 rooms and suites.
 It rises 18 stories above a two-story base which is shared with the Albuquerque Plaza office tower.
 The first floor contains a retail promenade, while the second floor houses banquet and conference rooms.
 The complex was designed by HOK Architects and is an example of postmodern architecture.
 It is constructed from reinforced concrete with pink granite trim, and both towers are capped with distinctive pyramidal roofs which contain mechanical equipment.

 Amenities

 The hotel is styled with Southwestern decor and offers rooms with a mountain or city view.
-Forque Kitchen and Bar, the onsite restaurant, offers fine dining, a standard cafe, and serves as the lobby lounge.
+Carrie's, the onsite restaurant, offers fine dining, a standard cafe, and serves as the lobby lounge.
 Other amenities include a heated rooftop pool, hot tubs, and a 24-hour attended gym.
 The 24,000 ft2 conference center contains four ballrooms, three boardrooms and 22 meeting rooms.